-The PSAT won’t count towards your college admissions applications, but it is the qualifying test for the National Merit Scholarship.
+The PSAT (which stands for Preliminary SAT) won’t count towards your college admissions applications, but it is the qualifying test for the National Merit Scholarship.
 (Terrified?
 Learn more about the National Merit Scholarship and put your mind at ease.)
 This means that some of the highest scoring students may win scholarship money, so while you shouldn’t stress out about the PSAT, you certainly shouldn’t ignore it either.
-Instead, use the PSAT as both practice for the SAT and ACT and one of the starting points on your college admissions journey.
+Instead, use the PSAT as practice for the SAT and ACT and one of the starting points on your college admissions journey.

-Check with the guidance department at your school or at a school in your community to sign up.
+Check with a counselor at your school or at a school in your community to sign up.

 How should I prepare?

 We can help!
-We have preparation options to fit a variety of schedules and learning styles.
+We have PSAT prep options to fit a variety of schedules and learning styles.

 Test names are the trademarks of their respective owners, who are not affiliated with The Princeton Review.
 The Princeton Review is not affiliated with Princeton University.